 Stay free if you only need basic features.
 Upgrade if you need advanced features.
 Most solo builders can start free.

-Google Analytics focuses on sessions and pageviews, while Mixpanel tracks specific user actions (events) with custom properties.
-This means you can analyze button clicks, feature usage, or any custom interaction, not just page visits.
-Mixpanel also provides user-level tracking across sessions and devices, enabling true user journey analysis rather than aggregated session data.
+Google Analytics focuses on sessions and pageviews, while Mixpanel tracks specific user actions as events with custom properties.
+This means teams can analyze button clicks, feature usage, purchases, or other product interactions rather than only page visits.
+Mixpanel is typically used for product behavior analysis, funnel analysis, cohorts, and retention workflows.

 Start with your key business metrics and work backwards to define events.
 Track major user actions like sign-ups, feature usage, and purchases first.
-Keep event names descriptive and consistent (use verb-noun format like 'Button Clicked', 'Feature Used').
-Limit properties to essential context - user type, plan level, feature category.
-Create a tracking plan document that defines each event and property to ensure consistency across your team.
+Keep event names descriptive and consistent, such as 'Button Clicked' or 'Feature Used'.
+Limit properties to essential context like user type, plan level, or feature category, and maintain a tracking plan document so the team instruments events consistently.

 Start with the free plan — upgrade when you need more.